BradCrumb/lesscompiler/README.md

 The default duration time for the cache is 4 hours.
 After that time the cache expires and after a new request the component will check for updated or added less-files.

+### Possible Component Settings
+	public $components = array(
+		'LessCompiler.less' 	=> array(
+			'sourceFolder' 		=> false 		// Where to look for LESS files, (From the APP directory) 'targetFolder' 		=> false 		// Where to put the generated css (From the webroot directory) 'formatter' 		=> 'compressed' // lessphp compatible formatter 'preserveComments' 	=> null 		// Preserve comments or remove them 'variables' 		=> array() 		// Pass variables from php to LESS 'forceCompiling' 	=> false		// Always recompile
+			'autoRun' 			=> false		// Check if compilation is necessary, this ignores the CakePHP Debug setting )
+	);

 ## License
 GNU General Public License, version 3 (GPL-3.0)